New Destiny Treatment Center

 New Destiny Treatment Center - Clinton, OH

-New Destiny Treatment Center is a dual diagnosis rehab center located at 6694 Taylor Road in the 44216 zip code in Clinton, OH.
+New Destiny Treatment Center is a substance and mental health treatment center located at 6694 Taylor Road in the 44216 zip code in Clinton, OH.
 It is operated by a private non-profit organization.
-New Destiny Treatment Center provides naltrexone administration, relapse prevention from naltrexone and suboxone prescription.
-Some of the treatment approaches used by New Destiny Treatment Center include CBT, motivational interviewing and 12-step rehab.
+New Destiny Treatment Center provides prescribes suboxone, relapse prevention from naltrexone and administers naltrexone.
+Some of the treatment approaches used by New Destiny Treatment Center include relapse prevention, CBT and brief intervention.
 New Destiny Treatment Center also specializes in detox services and offers inpatient opioid detoxification.
-New Destiny Treatment Center provides outpatient rehab, residential addiction treatment and residential rehab.
-It also provides inpatient detox, residential substance use treatment and inpatient treatment for co-occurring mental health and substance use disorders.
+New Destiny Treatment Center provides outpatient detox services, residential long term rehab and residential detox.
+It also provides residential substance use treatment, inpatient detoxification and inpatient treatment for co-occurring mental health and substance use disorders.
 Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Address: 6694 Taylor Road, Clinton, OH 44216